Sidrawat11/react-MemeGenerator/README.md

 - This project utilizes the ImageFlip API for generating memes.
 You can find more information about the API [here](https://imageflip.com/).
 - This project was inspired by the popular meme generator websites.

-## Contact

-For any questions or inquiries, please contact the project maintainer at your-email@example.com.